Ryan Gilligan: Career

 Born in Swindon, Wiltshire, Gilligan joined the Watford Academy at the age of 16 before Northampton Town took over the third year of his scholarship in August 2005 after being tracked by then manager Colin Calderwood.
 In his first professional season, Gilligan was used mostly as a striker from the bench.
 He did however score four goals in part of the promotion side that finished second in League Two.
-The next season was a poor one as he couldn't score in twenty-five appearances.
+The next season was a poor one as he could not score in twenty-five appearances.

 For the 2007–08 season, Gilligan moved into midfield where he has looked to have found his natural position, here he played regularly in the first-team scoring four goals in 28 starts.
 At the end of the season, he signed a new contract keeping him at Northampton until the end of the 2009–10 season.
 Things went well for Gilligan in the 2008–09 season even though he only had a return of three goals in 31 games, he was described as an "integral part of the team".

 Gillgan was later involved in Northampton Town's relegation to League Two.
 He then had much more productive season during 2009–10, scoring 11 goals and eight assists from midfield as Northampton narrowly missed a spot in the League Two playoffs, he was made captain for the last five games of the season and signed a new two-year contract in May 2010.